 About Demographics and Interests

-Demographics and Interests data provides information about the age and gender of your users, along with the interests they express in their online travel and purchasing activities.In this article:
+Demographics and interests data provides information about the age and gender of your users, along with the interests they express through their online travel and purchasing activities.In this article:

 Configure Analytics to display Demographics and Interests data